baobach/mlfinpy/README.rst

 =======
-Mlfin.py is an Advance Machine Learning toolbox for financial applications.
+Mlfinpy is an Advance Machine Learning toolbox for financial applications.
 =======